World News | How to Update Apple Devices to Correct Security Flaw | LatestLY

-Boston, Sep 14 (AP) How to update Apple devices to correct security flaw Apple has released a critical software patch to fix a security vulnerability that researchers say could allow hackers to directly infect iPhones and other Apple devices without any involvement of the owner.
+Washington, Sep 15 (AP) How to update Apple devices to correct security flaw Apple has released a critical software patch to fix a security vulnerability that researchers say could allow hackers to directly infect iPhones and other Apple devices without any involvement of the owner.

 Here's how to update your Apple devices.